-The student results of the 2018-2019 Nova Scotia Assessment Mathematics in Grade 6 shows the students performed well in statistics and probability.
+The student results of the Nova Scotia Assessments between 2018-2019 and 2019-2020 in Grade 6 shows the following:

-C. What are the next steps in instruction for the class and for individual students?
+- that student achievement in statistics and probability is very satisfactory - C. What are the next steps in instruction for the class and for individual students?
 Prior to Mathematics 5, students created and labelled bar graphs using appropriate scales and appropriate attributes.
 Students should be aware that sometimes when two pieces of data are collected about a certain population, it is desirable to display both sets of data side by side, using the same scale.
 This is usually done using a double bar graph.
 A legend is used to help the reader interpret a double bar graph.

-When students are introduced to a new type of graph, it should be through a context or activity for which this graph would be an ideal way to organize or display the resultant data.
-Graphs provide opportunities to integrate other mathematics concepts in other strands, such as number and measurement and concepts in other disciplines, such as social studies and science.
+When the teacher introduces a new type of graph, it is essential to do so as part of a contextual activity that touches the interests of the students, for which this graph would be an ideal way to organize or display the resulting data.
+It should be kept in mind that the construction of a graph offers opportunities to integrate other mathematical concepts belonging to other mathematical stands, such as number and measurement, and other concepts related to other disciplines, such as the humanities and sciences.